ALMSIVI/novel-tools-py/README.md

 - No support for custom/irregular volume/chapter titles;

-Some novels might use unorthodox titles, like "Songs of the North, Part 1".
+  - Some novels might use unorthodox titles, like "Songs of the North, Part 1".

 - Potential duplicate or missing chapter indices;

-The author might make a mistake and accidentally put two Chapter 10's, or they may skip Chapter 11 and advance to Chapter 12 after Chapter 10.
+  - The author might make a mistake and accidentally put two Chapter 10's, or they may skip Chapter 11 and advance to Chapter 12 after Chapter 10.

 - Varying formats of titles.

-The author might mix "Chapter 1: The Uprising" and "Chapter 1.
+  - The author might mix "Chapter 1: The Uprising" and "Chapter 1.
 The Uprising".

 This would result in a table of content that is incomplete and full of errors -- also not good to the reading experience.
 This toolkit tries to solve this problem by providing a unified framework to analyze novel files, generate a better table of contents, and reformat the novel.
 All novels have their unique problems, and it is unlikely that a universal script would suit every need.
 However, at the very least, one can generate an initial novel structure, and manually correct it if needed.

-There are plans to create a GUI version of this toolkit, and/or a [Calibre](https://calibre-ebook.com/) plugin, but there is no timeline.
+## Future plans

+I don't have a timeline for implementing these features, as I am pretty satisfied with the current set of features.

+- [ ] Create a GUI using [PyQt](https://wiki.python.org/moin/PyQt).
+- [ ] Implement an `EpubWriter` using [ebooklib](http://docs.sourcefabric.org/projects/ebooklib/en/latest/) and [Python Markdown](https://python-markdown.github.io/).
+While Calibre's built-in Markdown-epub conversion works quite nicely, it has trouble converting larger files, and it's hard to customize your own styles, or add illustrations with a single Markdown file.
+A custom-built Writer would make it more flexible to create a better-looking epub file.
+- [ ] Create a [Calibre Plugin](https://manual.calibre-ebook.com/creating_plugins.html).
+It might not be able to parse and format the source file (what `analyze` does), since one would need to manually check for errors and correct the source file.
+However, it should be able to provide more functionalities than simply calling `calibredb`.

 ## Installation